Robert-van-Engelen/ForthMSX/doc/words.md

 ### `TYPE`
 _c-addr u --_

-type string to output or to OUTPUT-ID when set;
+type string to output or to FILE-ID when set;
 string may contain control codes, see EMIT

     : TYPE